vraravam/natsumi-browser/README.md

   to be used instead of the current Firefox theme's colors.
 - `natsumi.theme.use-tab-theme-color` (boolean): Uses the tab border color as the accent color for Blade.
   This may break Blade on some themes.
+- `natsumi.theme.max-custom-colors` (integer): The maximum number of custom colors you can choose.
+Minimum and default is 6.
 - `natsumi.theme.disable-translucency` (boolean): Disables the translucency effect.
 - `natsumi.theme.gray-out-when-inactive` (boolean): Grays out the browser when inactive.
 - `natsumi.theme.single-toolbar` (boolean): Enables Single Toolbar layout. **Natsumi Append required.**